2017 Washington's 45th state senate district special election: Background

 The 45th legislative district comprised the northeastern suburbs of Seattle in King County, including the cities of Duvall and Woodinville and parts of Kirkland, Redmond, and Sammamish.
-In 2017, the district's residents had a median household income of $110,881, double the state median, and were more likely to hold bachelor's degrees; the region included employees of the area's high tech industry, as well as traditional industries like horse farms and wineries.
-The 45th district's population was 74 percent white, 15 percent Asian, and 6 percent Hispanic.
+In 2017, the district's residents had a median household income of $110,881, twice the state median, and were more likely to hold bachelor's degrees; the region included employees of the area's high tech industry alongside traditional industries such as horse farms and wineries.
+The 45th district's population was 74 percent white, 15 percent Asian, and 6 percent Hispanic of any race.
 In the 2016 presidential election, Hillary Clinton carried the district with 64.8 percent of votes.

 The Eastside region was historically a Republican stronghold, but Democratic candidates began winning seats in the early 2000s.
 The 45th district elected former Microsoft executive Eric Oemig to the state senate in 2006, during a close election with the district's Republican representative Toby Nixon.
 Oemig lost re-election in 2010 to Republican Andy Hill, also a former Microsoft executive, during a campaign partially funded by the Koch-directed national Americans for Prosperity organization.
-Hill was re-elected in 2014 during a high-profile contest against Amazon.com product manager Matt Isenhower that attracted funding from out of state because of its potential to flip the state senate.
+Hill was re-elected in 2014 during a high-profile contest against Amazon.com product manager Matt Isenhower that attracted funding from out of state due to its potential to flip the state senate.

 Hill remained popular among constituents of the district and was the chief budget writer for the Republican Party during his second term; the Republican Party had also considered him as a potential gubernatorial candidate.
 He died of lung cancer on October 31, 2016.
-Two-time losing gubernatorial and also losing U.S. Senate candidate Dino Rossi was appointed by the Republican Party and Metropolitan King County Council to fill the vacant seat.
+Two-time unsuccessful gubernatorial and U.S. Senate candidate Dino Rossi was appointed by the Republican Party and Metropolitan King County Council to fill the vacant seat.
 Rossi declined to run for election to the seat, leaving the 2017 special election open for candidates of both major parties.

 Prior to the election, majority control of the 49-member state senate rested with the 25 members of the Majority Coalition Caucus, composed of 24 Republicans and one self-identified Democrat.
 The Governor's office and a narrow majority in the state House of Representatives were both held by the Democrats.
 The change of party for the 45th district, the most competitive of several special elections for the state senate in 2017, would complete a Democrat trifecta for the 2018 legislative session.
 The Democrats last held a trifecta in the Washington state government from 2005 to 2012.